vmware-tanzu/application-accelerator-samples/README.md

 ## How does Application Accelerators work?

 Application Accelerators allow you to generate new projects from files in Git repositories.
-An accelerator.yaml file in the repository declares input options for the accelerator.
-This file also contains instructions for processing the files when you generate a new project.
+An `accelerator.yaml` file in the repository declares input options for the accelerator.
+An `accelerator.axl` file contains instructions for processing the files when you generate a new project.

-Accelerator custom resources (CRs) control which repositories appear in the Application Accelerators UI.
-You can maintain CRs by using Kubernetes tools such as kubectl or by using the Tanzu CLI accelerator commands.
-The Accelerator controller reconciles the CRs with a Flux2 Source Controller to fetch files from GitHub or GitLab.
+A metadata Git repository and/or a local metadata file can provide metadata for accelerator resources that should be available in the UI of the Application Accelerators IDE plugin.

-The Application Accelerators UI and IDE extension gives you a searchable list of accelerators to choose from.
-After you select an accelerator, the UI and IDE extension present input fields for any input options.
+The Application Accelerators IDE plugin gives you a searchable list of accelerators to choose from.
+After you select an accelerator, the IDE plugin present input fields for any input options.

-Application Accelerators UI and IDE extension send the input values to the Accelerator Engine for processing.
+Application Accelerators IDE plugins send the input values to the Accelerator Engine for processing.
 The Engine then returns the project in a ZIP file.
 You can open the project in your favorite integrated development environment (IDE) to develop further.

 ### Prerequisites

-To use these Application Accelerators samples you need to have access to an installation of [VMware Tanzu Application Platform](https://network.tanzu.vmware.com/products/tanzu-application-platform).
+To use these Application Accelerators samples you need to have access to an installation of [VMware Tanzu Platform](https://www.vmware.com/products/app-platform/tanzu).

 ### Build & Run